The model of quark

 0 |

-In tables the hadrons of the type have zero or
+In tables the hadrons of the type have zero or indefinite matter phase.
+It

-indefinite matter phase.
-It means the absence of uncompensated electric charge
+means the absence of uncompensated electric charge in these particles and

-in these particles and indicates the matter state that is not the full α- or
+indicates the matter state that is not the full α- or β-phase.
+It can be

-β-phase.
-It can be assumed that the matter of these particles is in a mixed
+assumed that the matter of these particles is in a mixed state, with α–β or –α

-state, with α–β or –α + β phases.
-Typically, such particles have a much shorter
++ β phases.
+Typically, such particles have a much shorter lifetime as compared

-lifetime as compared to particles with a different matter composition.
-An
+to particles with a different matter composition.
+An example is the decay

-which the indefinite matter phase of particle is transformed into α-phase of proton and (–
+is transformed into α-phase of proton and (–

 β)-phase of negative pion.
 Some neutral hadrons clearly consist of both matter